opensafely/documentation/docs/getting-started.md

 ## 6. Test your study on GitHub

 Now that your study does something interesting, you should "*push*" it to GitHub, where it can be viewed by others.
 Your repository is automatically configured with tests to verify the project is runnable, each time you push.

+In this section, you will first add the study changes that you've made to a new *commit* in your repository — a commit represents a stored version of your work — and then send that commit to GitHub by *pushing* the new commit.

 === "Web browser (online)"